 speakablestructured data, we suggest that you rewrite the top of the story to break up information into individual sentences so that it reads more clearly for TTS.

-- For optimal audio user experiences, we recommend around 20-30 seconds of content per section of
+- For optimal audio user experiences, we recommend around 20-30 seconds of content per

 speakablestructured data, or roughly two to three sentences.